 Accelerate React: 6 Proven Tips for Optimizing Core Web Vitals

-In this text, we introduce several optimization techniques to improve the Core Web Vitals metrics of websites built on React.
-We will focus primarily on Interaction to Next Paint (INP), which measures the speed of response to interactions.
+In this article, we will introduce several optimization techniques to improve Core Web Vitals metrics on websites built with React.
+Our focus will be on Interaction to Next Paint (INP), which measures response speed to interactions.

-Optimizing the speed of websites built on React involves optimizing long JavaScript tasks (measurable by the JS Long Tasks (JSLT) metric), which are closely tied to how React functions internally and are visible, among other things, in the TBT metric.
+Optimizing the speed of React-based websites involves improving long JavaScript tasks (measurable by the JS Long Tasks (JSLT) metric), which are closely tied to how React functions internally and are visible in metrics like TBT.

 Is a React Website Automatically Fast?
 Not Quite

-Internally, React employs several clever techniques that help enhance the speed of websites or web applications.
+React employs several clever techniques that assist in speeding up websites or web applications.

-It efficiently updates and renders only components where data has changed.
-The hooks system partially protects the web from unwanted layout recalculations and so-called layout thrashing.
+It efficiently updates and renders only the components where data changes.
+The hooks system also partially protects the site from unwanted layout recalculations and the dreaded layout thrashing.

-So, does this mean a website built on React will automatically be fast?
-The answer is simple: NO.
+So, does this mean a website built with React is automatically fast?
+The answer is straightforward: NO.

-While declarative components make the code more predictable and easier to understand, careless manipulation with state or a multitude of components almost certainly leads to sluggish interactivity.
+While declarative components make code more predictable and easier to understand, careless manipulation of state or the number of components almost certainly leads to sluggish interactivity.

 It's a tool like any other, and it always depends on how well the developer knows it.

-Let's dive into React optimization tips that we recommend based on our work for clients.
-How do you keep your React code under control?
+Let's dive into the tips for optimizing React that we recommend based on our work with clients.
+How do you keep your React code in check?

 1) Reduce DOM Size

-DOM size and its optimization are fundamental.
-What's not in the DOM doesn't need to be rendered, allowing the browser to relax.
+The size of the DOM and its optimization is fundamental.
+What isn't in the DOM doesn't need rendering, allowing the browser to rest a bit.

-In React, this truth holds twice as much weight.
+In React, this truth is doubly so.
 Fewer elements mean fewer components, which means less JavaScript to download and process.

-In the case of SSR (server-side rendering), it also optimizes the time required to assemble the first HTML response.
-Plus, it has a smaller data size.
-Simply a win-win on all fronts.
+In the case of SSR (server-side rendering), there's also an optimization in the time required to assemble the first HTML response.
+This response is also smaller in data size.
+Simply a win-win all around.

-Remove components that aren't crucial for SEO from the DOM entirely and load them via lazy loading:
+Remove components that aren't essential for SEO entirely from the DOM and load them with lazy loading:

 import { lazy } from 'react';